kevinbackhouse/exiv2-team/contrib/buildserver/ReadMe.txt

 You only configure the Mac because build.sh performs the builds over ssh.
 Jenkins does not know about the Windows and Linux servers.

-The 'master' (rmillsmm) should have the labels macos linux cygwin mingw mingw msvc Launch method: "Launch agent agents via SSH"
+The 'master' (rmillsmm) should have the labels macos linux cygwin mingw msvc Launch method: "Launch agent agents via SSH"
 Host: rmillsmm
 Credentials: rmills/********